Tobacco Control Strategy

 Objectives

-New technologies such as vaping products are now viewed as an acceptable part of harm reduction approaches at a national policy level1.
+New technologies such as vaping products are now viewed as an acceptable part of harm reduction approaches at a national policy level for adult smokers (13).
 Vaping products are the nation’s most popular quit method and can protect against returning to the known health harms from cigarettes.
-However, public and professional opinions and beliefs about the acceptability of this stance vary.
+However, public, and professional opinions and beliefs about the acceptability of this stance vary.
 There has been a lack of clear information to help the public reach an informed decision and many people continue to smoke as well as vape (dual use).

-Current best evidence suggests that regular use of vaping products amongst 11-17 year olds remains low but is rising2.
+Current best evidence suggests that regular use of vaping products amongst 11–17-year-olds remains low but is rising (6).
 The likelihood of trying or currently using vaping products increases with age and smoking status.

 Objectives